venom-blockchain/tokenforge/Track_1_fungible_tokens.md

 https://docs.web3.world/liquidity-providing/how-to-create-a-new-liquidity-pool

-You need to create pair to WVENOM.
+You need to create pair to WVENOM and\or USDT.

 > Important!
-Only WVENOM pair will be used in the jury's evaluation
+Only WVENOM and USDT pairs will be used in the jury's evaluation

 ## Add token to hackathon whitelist